 Random Survival facts from history

 Long before the days of freeze-dried food and mobile phones, people had to use all kinds of crazy survival techniques just to make it through the day.
-Here’s a few of the survival methods people had to use on a regular basis that most people today have never heard off:
+Here’s a few Random Survival facts from history that most people today have never heard off:

 Pirates and Sailors

-• There used to be a species of huge turtle that lived on the Galápagos Islands that has been made extinct by early sailors.
+- There used to be a species of huge turtle that lived on the Galápagos Islands that has been made extinct by early sailors.
 When the only way to preserve food was to dry or salt it, people at sea didn’t have any options for red meat, until someone discovered you can eat turtles.
-They were captured and put on board the ship to walk around as they please, perhaps with some hay on-hand if they were lucky.
-This particular species of turtle can stay alive for a very long time without food, and were butchered every so often on long voyages to provide a source of fresh meat.
+They were captured and put on board the ship to walk around as they pleased, perhaps with some hay on hand if they were lucky.
+This particular species of turtle can stay alive for a very long time without food and was butchered every so often on long voyages to provide a source of fresh meat.
 The species was called the Pinta Island tortoise (Chelonoidis abingdonii).

 (People often picture something like this as the landscape during an ice age, but half the planet remained unfrozen and warm enough to support life)